XRPLF/XRPL-Standards/XLS-0073-disllow-frozen-trustline-receiving/README.md

 #### 2.1.2.
 Order Book and AMM
-In the payment engine, offers and AMM pools can be consumed in the path when cross-currency exchange is involved, it will result in change of trustline balance.
+In the payment engine, offers and AMM pools can be consumed in the path when cross-currency payment is involved, it will result in change of trustline balance.
 ##### 2.1.2.1.
 Order Book
 Currently, consumption of offers is allowed even if the offer owner has been individually frozen on the trustline of the buy amount (`TakerPays`).
 This proposal introduces a new change: __if the offer owner has been individually frozen on the trustline of `TakerPays` currency, the offer is considered to be _unfunded_ and therefore the step fails .__
 ##### 2.1.2.1.1.
 Example